 I constantly travelled around northern Oman during this period, for work and then during the weekend exploring.

 This certainly was not ‘Kansas’ I heard Dorothy whisper in my ear as the new world rushed past.
 On one heart pounding occasion I drove from the sea across the mountains in my trusty Mazda 626.
 It was graded track all the way and inevitably I came face to face with the problem of exploring along unpaved mountain tracks in a saloon car.
 The route eventually descended down another slope but there was no way a 626 could return and climb that hill, I had reached the point of no return.
 Forward I careered with my foot on the accelerator and in 1st or 2nd gear to gain power through the dry river beds, the car crunched its way over rocks and stones to safety many kilometres farther on.

 Reaching a garage a chassis inspection revealed the sump bolt had been sheared off, doubtless the trail of oil drips lead back to the end of the track.
 I learnt there is an alternative to treating an amazing car very badly (it never gave up on me), - hire a 4x4.

-    Though BHS was a known brand in Britain for Saudi Arabia it had no resonance, the country was oriented toward the USA.
+Though BHS was a known brand in Britain; for Saudi Arabia it had no resonance as the country was (and is) oriented toward the USA.
 With the financial structure of the franchise the customer was also paying a substantial premium for the products of this unknown brand.
 To create better perceived value I focused on enhancing the retail experience – with improved store housekeeping, displays and service.